-Provide efficient office operation, accurate financial information, preparation of quarterly reports and other information in support of MPO activities, writing and administration of transportation-related grants; transportation planning services; and a well-trained and informed MPO staff, Policy Board, and TAC.
+- Provide efficient office operation, accurate financial information, preparation of quarterly reports and other information in support of MPO activities, writing and administration of transportation-related grants; transportation planning services; and a well-trained and informed MPO staff, Policy Board, and TAC. - Coordinate between VDOT and DRPT staff, HRMPO staff, TAC, and Policy Board through regular MPO meetings to share knowledge, strategize on long-term planning issues, review and amend plans and policies, and remain compliant with relevant federal and state regulations and guidelines. - Support of the administrative activities of the HRMPO including the Policy Board, TAC and other meetings, as well as attendance at those meetings. - Manage on-call consultants to provide technical support and project development for the HRMPO and its member localities. - Develop the FY 2027 UPWP and manage the FY 2026 UPWP. - Process UPWP amendments as needed for the appropriate sections of funding (i.e. FHWA PL 112, FTA Section 5303, VDOT State match, DRPT State match, or any local matching funds). - Facilitate data sharing between the MPO, VDOT, and public transportation providers to advance the efficient use of resources and inform state, regional, and local decision-making. - Facilitate participation by community members in HRMPO transportation plans, with a particular focus on improving public participation by groups not previously involved in the transportation planning process. - Ensure Title VI compliance and evaluate the environmetal impact of transportation projects in all work plans and activities for all segments of the population. - Maintain the HRVAMPO.org website with timely information regarding the MPO's ongoing activities, scheduled events, information related to regional transportation issues, and planning documents.

-- Coordinate between VDOT and DRPT staff, HRMPO staff, TAC, and Policy Board through regular MPO meetings to share knowledge, strategize on long-term planning issues, review and amend plans and policies, and remain compliant with relevant federal and state regulations and guidelines. - Support of the administrative activities of the HRMPO including the Policy Board, TAC and other meetings, as well as attendance at those meetings. - Manage on-call consultants to provide technical support and project development for the HRMPO and its member localities. - Develop the FY 2026 UPWP and management of the FY 2025 UPWP. - Process UPWP amendments as needed for the appropriate sections of funding (i.e. FHWA PL 112, FTA Section 5303, VDOT State match, DRPT State match, or any local matching funds). - Facilitate data sharing between the MPO, VDOT, and public transportation providers to advance the efficient use of resources and inform state, regional, and local decision-making. - Facilitate participation by community members in HRMPO transportation plans, with a particular focus on improving public participation by groups not previously involved in the transportation planning process. - Assurance of environmental justice and Title VI compliance in all work plans and activities, including the identification of underserved communities. - Maintain the HRVAMPO.org website with timely information regarding the MPO's ongoing activities, scheduled events, information related to regional transportation issues, and planning documents. - Evaluate the effectiveness of the PPP and Title VI Plan for engaging transportation-disadvantaged communities in the decision-making process. - Supplement face-to-face information sharing with VPI technology while ensuring continued public participation by individuals without access to computers and mobile devices.
+- Evaluate the effectiveness of the PPP and Title VI Plan for engaging transportation disadvantaged communities in the decision-making process. - Supplement face-to-face information sharing with online public engagement tools such as the Social Pinpoint platform while ensuring continued public participation by individuals without access to computers and mobile devices.

 1.01 Program Administration

-FY25 Total Federal State Local
+FY24 Total Federal State Local

-Highway 63% \$54,000 \$43,200 \$5,400 \$5,400
+Highway 59% \$60,000 \$48,000 \$6,000 \$6,000

-Transit 37% \$31,738 \$25,390 \$3,174 \$3,174
+Transit 41% \$41,075 \$32,860 \$4,108 \$4,108

-Total \$85,738 \$68,590 \$8,574 \$8,574
+Total \$101,075 \$80,860 \$10,108 \$10,108